 pubg_data['potential cheaters']=((pubg_data['longestKill'] >= 1000)) cheaters_data=pd.concat([cheaters_data,pubg_data[pubg_data['potential cheaters']==True]]) pubg_data.drop(pubg_data[pubg_data['potential cheaters']==True].index,inplace=True)

 In a match, the player acquires 0–10 weapons on average.
 Players acquiring more than 50 weapons are for sure cheaters or hackers.
 It’s better to drop them off.
 And also, if a player kills enemies without using weapons, there is something fishy about him.
 Please put them in the potential cheater category.

 pubg_data['potential cheaters']=((pubg_data['weaponsAcquired'] >= 50)) cheaters_data=pd.concat([cheaters_data,pubg_data[pubg_data['potential cheaters']==True]]) pubg_data.drop(pubg_data[pubg_data['potential cheaters']==True].index,inplace=True) pubg_data['potential cheaters']=((pubg_data['weaponsAcquired'] == 0) & (pubg_data['kills']>10)) cheaters_data=pd.concat([cheaters_data,pubg_data[pubg_data['potential cheaters']==True]]) pubg_data.drop(pubg_data[pubg_data['potential cheaters']==True].index,inplace=True)

-Most players are using less than ten healing items in a match, but you can see some players are using more than 30 heals.
-Isn't it fishy?
-We shouldn't take risks and mark them as potential cheaters.
+Most players use less than ten healing items in a match, but you can see some players use more than 30 heals.
+Isn’t it fishy?
+We shouldn’t take risks and mark them as potential cheaters.

 plt.figure(figsize=(12,4)) sns.distplot(pubg_data['heals'], bins=10) plt.show()